-Custom Garment Making/Tailoring (614 or 61H or 61S)
+Custom Garment Making/Tailoring (56140)

 This program includes a combination of theory, observation and experience for the development of competencies in all phases of garment making and tailoring technology.
 Topics include clothing construction, garment fitting, pattern drafting, tailoring, fabric knowledge, pressing techniques, operation and maintenance of sewing machines, employment skills, and identification of entrepreneurship skills.